-The minutes, files, records and proceedings of the Medical Staff and all departments, standing, special or ad hoc committees, including information regarding any member or applicant to this Medical Staff shall, to the fullest extent permitted by law, be confidential and protected from disclosure pursuant to California Evidence Code 1157.
-Dissemination of such information and records shall only be made where expressly required by law, to other peer review bodies for peer review purposes, pursuant to officially adopted policies of the Medical Staff or, where no officially adopted policy exists, only with the express approval of the Medical Executive Committee or its designee.
-The Medical Staff authorizes records and proceedings of all medical staff committee having the responsibility of evaluation and improvement of quality of care rendered in this Hospital.
-Representatives acting on behalf of the foregoing, including, but not limited to, meetings of the medical staff meeting as a committee of the whole, meetings of departments and divisions, meetings of committees established under the Medical Staff Bylaws, Rules and Regulations, and/or policies, meetings of special or ad hoc committees created in accordance with the foregoing, and including information regarding any member or applicant to this medical staff shall, to the fullest extent permitted by law, be confidential.
+The minutes, files, records and proceedings of the Medical Staff and all departments, divisions, standing, special or ad hoc committees, including information regarding any member or applicant to this Medical Staff shall, to the fullest extent permitted by law, be confidential and protected from disclosure pursuant to California Evidence Code 1157.
+Dissemination of such information and records shall only be made where expressly required by law, to other peer review bodies for peer review purposes, pursuant to officially adopted policies of the Medical Staff or, where no officially adopted policies of the Medical Staff or, where no officially adopted policy exists, only with the express approval of the Medical Executive Committee or its designee.
+The Medical Staff authorizes

+Records and proceedings of all medical staff committee having the responsibility of evaluation and improvement of quality of care rendered in this Health System, and representatives acting on behalf of the foregoing, including, but not limited to, meetings of the medical staff meeting as a committee of the whole, meetings of departments and divisions, meetings of committees established under the Medical Staff Bylaws, Rules and Regulations, and/or policies, meetings of special or ad hoc committees created in accordance with the foregoing, and including information regarding any member or applicant to this medical staff shall, to the fullest extent permitted by law, be confidential.